Mary Carillo: Olympic coverage

 Carillo served as Olympic tennis analyst at both the Atlanta and Sydney Summer Olympics and as the skiing reporter for CBS's coverage at the Albertville, Lillehammer and Nagano Winter Olympics.

-During NBC's coverage of the 2002 Salt Lake Winter Olympics she covered bobsled, luge and skeleton competitions.
+During NBC's coverage of the 2002 Salt Lake City Winter Olympics she covered bobsled, luge and skeleton competitions.
 Her comment that men's doubles luge is "like a bar bet gone bad" was recognized as "line of the year" in many sports television columns.
 In addition, Carillo's work co-hosting the 2002 Closing Ceremony alongside Dan Hicks earned her critical acclaim.

 At the 2004 Athens Games, Carillo earned critical praise in her debut as a full-time Olympic host on Bravo's coverage in addition to anchoring USA Network's live, Grand Slam-style coverage of the tennis gold medal finals.
 She delivered a lengthy, well-received commentary on badminton during this coverage.

-At the 2006 Winter Games in Torino Carillo hosted Olympic Ice, a daily figure skating show on the USA Network.
+At the 2006 Winter Games in Turin, Carillo hosted Olympic Ice, a daily figure skating show on the USA Network.
 She co-hosted the daily figure-skating television program with Scott Hamilton, Dick Button, and Jamie Salé and David Pelletier.

 Carillo served as late-night show host, closing ceremony host, and "Friend of Bob" for the 2008 Beijing Games, her ninth Olympic assignment and sixth with NBC.
 Her role focused on cultural commentary and "slice of life" pieces about China.
 She repeated these duties—late-night host and human-interest reporter—for NBC's coverage of the 2010 Winter Olympics in Vancouver, the 2012 Summer Olympics in London, and the 2014 Winter Olympics in Sochi.
 She was also one of the torch bearers during the torch's tour through Canada.

 Other activities

 Since 1997, Carillo has been a correspondent on HBO's Real Sports with Bryant Gumbel, winning a Sports Emmy Award for her Real Sports feature on the Hoyt Family.

 In 2009, 2013, and 2016, she co-hosted the 133rd, 137th and 140th Westminster Kennel Club Dog Show broadcast on USA Networks.

 Carillo is a commentator for the Hallmark Channel special Paw Star Game premiering July 12, 2015.
-"At best, baby cats have the barest, most rudimentary grasp of the rules and regulations of American football and baseball," said Carillo.
+"At best, baby cats have the barest, most rudimentary grasp of the rules and regulations of American football and baseball", said Carillo.
 "And that's really okay with me.
 Frankly, watching kittens play any sport is going to be endearing and adorable."
 Carillo is also a commentator for Hallmark's Kitten Bowl.